geomagpy/magpy/magpy/gui/README_gui.md

 - check your current python version

-         user$ python -V
+         (magpy)user$ python -V

-- download the wxPython wheel fitting to your system and python versions from https://extras.wxpython.org/wxPython4/extras/linux/gtk3/
+- download the wxPython wheel fitting to your system and python version from https://extras.wxpython.org/wxPython4/extras/linux/gtk3/ and install it

          (magpy)user$ pip install ~/Downloads/wxPython...whl